adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP04CERT1
 Certificate of less than one academic year in Architecture And Related Services.
-Cert. less than one academic yr in Architecture & Related Services.
+Cert. <1 academic yr in Architecture & Related Services.

 CIP04CERT2
 Certificate of at least one but less than two academic years in Architecture And Related Services.
-Cert. at least one but less than two academicyrs in Architecture & Related Services.
+Cert. >1<2 academicyrs in Architecture & Related Services.

 CIP04ASSOC
 Associate degree in Architecture And Related Services.
 Assoc. deg. in Architecture & Related Services.

 CIP04CERT4
-Award of more than two but less than four academic years in Architecture And Related Services.
+Award of at least two but less than four academic years in Architecture And Related Services.
-Award more than two but less than four academicyrs in Architecture & Related Services.
+Award >2<4 academicyrs in Architecture & Related Services.

 CIP04BACHL
 Bachelor's degree in Architecture And Related Services.